XiaoTianFan/Music-Cluster/public/ABOUT.md

-# About SongCluster
+# About MusicCluster

-Welcome to SongCluster!
+Welcome to MusicCluster!
 This application demonstrates an end-to-end unsupervised machine learning pipeline for audio clustering, running entirely in your browser.

 ## Project Goal